 An Agile QMS: 4 Reasons It Solves Your Compliance Process Problems

 An agile QMS utilizes digital tools to create organizational flexibility through transparency and simplicity while supporting compliance with ISO, FDA, EU, and other bodies.
-Agile QMS is not entirely synonymous with the agile software development methodology, but have similarities, by supporting the process of continual closed-loop measurement of quality processes against goals and the ability to pivot to support total quality management (TQM), superior product quality, the elimination of waste, or greater customer satisfaction.
+Agile QMS is not entirely synonymous with the agile software development methodology, but have similarities, by supporting the process of continual closed-loop measurement of quality processes against goals and the ability to pivot to support total (TQM), superior product quality, the elimination of waste, or greater customer satisfaction.

 An agile QMS software is likely to have specific characteristics which support organizations adopting a more flexible, quality-driven model of business operations.
 These include: